k21971/EvilHack/doc/evilhack-changelog.md

 - Include satyr, chance of random nymphs on some of the Druid quest levels
 - Fix: memory leak from magic fountain effect
+- Fix: forges and objects coated in various substances